wacncontent/CustomizeTool/output/articles/storage/storage-how-to-use-files-linux.md

 ## Manage the file share ##

-The [Azure Management portal](https://manage.windowsazure.cn/) now provides a user interface for managing Azure File Storage.
+The [Azure <!-- deleted by customization preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> portal](https://manage.windowsazure.cn/) now provides a user interface for managing Azure File Storage.
 You can perform the following actions from your web browser:

 - Upload and download files to and from your file share.
 - Monitor the actual usage of each file share.